budi7/vue-inputNumber/README.md

     v-model : 2 way binding to your model variable (Number) min-value : minimum value (Number)
     max-value : maximum value (Number)
-    class : styling class you want to add to the component" (String)
+    input-class : styling class you want to add to the component" (String)
     disabled: set disabled state of component (Boolean)